 I loves me some old road alignments!
 Especially when their original pavement remains.
 And in Marion and Boone Counties, the Lafayette Road really delivers.
 As I explained last week, the Lafayette Road was built in the 1830s to connect Indianapolis to Lafayette.
 It was paved in hard surfaces early in the 20th century, and later improvements left old alignments behind.
-I’ll show you what I found in Marion County (Indianapolis) today, and in neighboring Boone County on Wednesday.
+I’ll show you what I found in Marion County (Indianapolis) in this post, and in neighboring Boone County in an upcoming post.

 In Marion County, Lafayette Road was paved in concrete in about 1925, and was widened to four lanes in about 1935.
 In the process, a couple curves in the road were smoothed out, leaving behind a couple stretches of glorious concrete.
 The first is north of 38th St. and just south of Pike Plaza Rd./Georgetown Rd.
 It fronts a little strip mall.
 It’s circled on the map below.